fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

 There are different types of tokenizers that come in handy for specific tasks.
 Let\'s look at the ones provided by `nltk` one by one:

--   **Whitespace tokenizer**: This is the simplest type of tokenizer.
-It splits a string wherever a space, tab, or newline character is present.
+-   **Whitespace tokenizer**: It splits a string wherever a space, tab, or newline character is present.
 -   **Tweet tokenizer**: This is specifically designed for tokenizing tweets.
-It takes care of all the special characters and emojis used in tweets and returns clean tokens.
 -   **MWE tokenizer**: MWE stands for Multi-Word Expression.
-Here, certain groups of multiple words are treated as one entity during tokenization, such as \"United States of America,\" \"People\'s Republic of China,\" \"not only,\" and \"but also.\" These predefined groups are added at the beginning with `mwe()` methods.
--   **Regular expression tokenizer**: These tokenizers are developed using regular expressions.
-Sentences are split based on the occurrence of a specific pattern (a regular expression).
+-   **Regular expression tokenizer**: Sentences are split based on the occurrence of a specific pattern (a regular expression).
 -   **WordPunctTokenizer**: This splits a piece of text into a list of alphabetical and non-alphabetical characters.
-It actually splits text into tokens using a fixed `regex`, that is, `'\w+|[^\w\s]+'`.

-Now that we have learned about the different types of tokenizers, in the next section, we will carry out an exercise to get a better understanding of them.

 Exercise 2.04: Tokenizing Text Using Various Tokenizers
 -------------------------------------------------------